-3.18 TRIBAL CULTURAL RESOURCES
+3.18 Tribal Cultural Resources

-Potentially Significant Impact Less-Than- Significant with Mitigation Incorporation Less-Than- Significant Impact No Impact Wo ould the project: a) Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in PRC § 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in PRC §5020.1(k), or \boxtimes ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of PRC § 5024.1.
+Potentially Significant Impact Less-Than- Significant with Mitigation Incorporation Less-Than- Significant Impact No Impact Wo ould t the project: a) cha res site geo sco with ould the project cause a substantial adverse range in the significance of a tribal cultural ource, defined in PRC § 21074 as either a e, feature, place, cultural landscape that is ographically defined in terms of the size and ope of the landscape, sacred place, or object in cultural value to a California Native perican tribe, and that is: i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in PRC §5020.1(k), or \boxtimes ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of PRC § 5024.1.
 In applying the criteria set forth in subdivision (c) of PRC § 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.